 The Herefordshire SEEdS (Social, Emotional and Educational Support) service is aimed at providing support to the adults who are caring for and supporting children who are looked after by Herefordshire Council.

 The project offers a range of services to carers and school staff to support them in managing the needs of the children in their care who may be showing challenging behaviour or other concerns.

 View further information and the referral form below:

-- Herefordshire SEEdS (social, emotional and educational support) project leaflet to read online
+- Herefordshire SEEdS (social, emotional and educational support) project leaflet

 - Video interaction guidance for children and carers in Herefordshire